 Step 2: Submitting your application through the ASTTBC application portal

 ROWP Applications are submitted through ASTTBC’s online application platform at asttbcapply.ca.
-Please follow the ROWP Application Instructions to submit a complete online application.
+Please see the How to Submit a ROWP application section above.

 Step 3: Document Collection